-6 .
-What we will do How we will progress this in 2022/23 By When Measures of success Responsible Officer Progress Corporate Strategy Reference C Delivering Change 6 1 Work with communities in co-designing and co-delivering shared solutions to deliver our net zero vision.
+6. Deliver What we will do ing Change How we will progress this in 2022/23 By When Measures of success Responsible Officer Progress Corporate Strategy Reference 6.1 Work with communities in co- designing and co-delivering shared solutions to deliver our net zero vision.
 We will develop a network of Community Climate Champions to support the delivery of neighbourhood level action throughout the Borough.
-August 2022 Community Climate Champions Scheme Agreed Number of Climate Community Champions enrolled Deputy Executive Director 1a 1b 1c 3b 3e 3g We will ensure equality through all aspects of our climate change work, engaging with all sections of society through the design and delivery of our actions.
-Ongoing % of climate change projects with a complete Equality Impact Assessment Chief Officer - Legal and Governance - 9 We will support our Councillors to take action in the wards they represent, acting as agents of change and community leaders.
-April 2023 Number of Councillors undertaking Climate Change Training Chief Officer - Legal and Governance
+August 2022 • Community Climate Champions Scheme Agreed Number of Climate Community Champions enrolled Deputy Executive Director 1a 1b 1c 3b 3e We will ensure equality through all aspects of our climate change work, engaging with all sections of society through the design and delivery of our actions.
+Ongoing % of climate change projects with a complete Equality Impact Assessment Chief Officer - Legal and Governance 3g We will support our Councillors to take action in the wards they represent, acting as agents of change and community leaders.
+April 2023 Number of Councillors undertaking Climate Change Training Chief Officer - Legal and Governance We will work with faith groups and community groups to engage, empower and support seldom heard communities' April 2023 • Number of new groups engaged Chief Officer - Homes and Communities

-6.2 Work with our third sector partners and parish councils, treating them as equal partners in the delivery of this Climate Change Strategy.
-We will host an annual climate summit to engage partners and review progress in the delivery of this strategy April 2023 Summit delivered Deputy Executive Director 1a 1b 1c 4c 3b climate change strategy.
-We will work with Warwickshire CAVA to understand and offer the support required by Voluntary Groups in the Borough April 2023 Number of groups supported to deliver climate change/ environmental projects Chief Officer - Homes and Communities 3e We will provide parish councils, community groups and individuals with free to use resources such as carbon calculators and toolkits for change on rugbynetzero.co.uk August 2022 Resources available on website Deputy Executive Director 6.3 Ensure that good quality information is readily available for residents through our climate microsite, regarding the causes and effects of climate change, supporting them to live more sustainably We will maintain the rugbynetzero.co.uk website as a single source of information for residents Ongoing N/A Chief Officer - Digital and Communications 1a 1b 1c 3b 3e 6.4 Support local projects which seek to address broader climate change objectives, such as the provision of locally grown food or the development of local re-use shops.
-We will map all known projects in the Borough, establish links with these projects and promote them via rugbynetzero.co.uk and supporting them as required Number of projects/ initiatives supported Deputy Executive Director 1a 1b 1c 2c 2f 3b Enabli ng Change 6.5 Partner with voluntary and community sector groups and parish councils to initiate new projects to address climate change and biodiversity loss at a local level.
+6.2 Work with our third sector partners and parish councils, treating them as equal partners in the delivery of this We will host an annual climate summit to engage partners and review progress in the delivery of this strategy April 2023 Summit delivered Deputy Executive Director 1a 1b 1c 4c Climate Change Strategy.
+We will work with Warwickshire CAVA to understand and offer the support required by Voluntary Groups in the Borough April 2023 Number of groups supported to deliver climate change/ environmental projects Chief Officer - Homes and Communities 3b 3e We will provide parish councils, community groups and individuals with free to use resources such as carbon calculators and toolkits for change on rugbynetzero.co.uk August 2022 Resources available on website Deputy Executive Director 6.3 Ensure that good quality information is readily available for residents through our climate microsite, regarding the causes and effects of climate change, supporting them to live more sustainably We will maintain the rugbynetzero.co.uk website as a single source of information for residents Ongoing • Number of visits to website Chief Officer - Digital and Communications 1a 1b 1 c 3b 3e 6.4 Support local projects which seek to address broader climate change objectives, such as the provision of locally grown food or the development of local re-use shops.
+We will map all known projects in the Borough, establish links with these projects and promote them via rugbynetzero.co.uk and supporting them as required Number of projects/ initiatives supported Deputy Executive Director 1 a 1 b 1 c 2 c 2 f 3 b Enabli ng Change 6.5 Partner with voluntary and community sector groups and parish councils to initiate new projects to address climate change and biodiversity loss at a local level.
 We will map all known projects in the Borough, establish links with these projects and understand the support which they require.
 April 2023 Number of campaigns/ events supported Deputy Executive Director 1b 1c 3b 3e